-One of the best ways to grow your market share is to work on your customer relationships, so you can retain current customers.
+One of the best ways to grow your market share is to work on existing customer relationships.

-Branding awareness and national marketing play a large role in capturing market share.
-It's important to get your name out there so customers know who you are.
+Branding awareness and national marketing play a significant role in capturing market share.
+Getting your name out there is important, so customers know who you are.
 Becoming a household name and the preferred brand in an industry will help increase your market share.

 Generally, larger companies have the highest market share because they can provide products and services more efficiently and effectively.

-For example, with growing industries — which have a growing available market share — companies can still increase their sales even if they are losing market share.
+For example, with growing industries with a growing market share, companies can still increase their sales even if they lose market share.

-On the other hand, with discretionary income industries, such as travel or non-essential goods like entertainment and leisure, the economy can have a major impact on market share.
-Sales and margins can vary depending on the time of year, meaning competition is at all-time high.
+On the other hand, with discretionary income industries, such as travel or non-essential goods like entertainment and leisure, the economy can significantly impact market share.
+Sales and margins can vary depending on the time of year, meaning that competition is always at an all-time high.

-The high competition often leads to risky strategies.
-For instance, companies might be willing to lose money temporarily in order to force competitors out of the industry and gain more of the market share.
+Higher competition often leads to risky strategies.
+For instance, companies might be willing to lose money temporarily to force competitors out of the industry and gain more market share.
 Once they have more market share, they can raise prices.

 Understand Your Market Share to Increase Business Success